MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/world-locking/world-locking-persistence.md

 # [World Locking Tools (Recommended)](#tab/wlt)

 By default, World Locking Tools restore Unity's coordinate system relative to the physical world across sessions on devices that support persistence of local spatial anchors.
-To have a hologram appear in the same place in the physical world after quitting and re-running the application, the application only needs to restore the same pose to the hologram.
+To have a hologram appear in the same place in the physical world after quitting and rerunning the application, the application only needs to restore the same pose to the hologram.

 ![World locking context component in Unity inspector](../../images/world-locking-tools-img-02.png)